rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 #### Force

-The force flag, &ldquo;-f&rdquo;, forces logrotate to rotate all logs when it runs, whether or not they would normally need to be rotated at that time.
+The force flag, "-f", forces logrotate to rotate all logs when it runs, whether or not they would normally need to be rotated at that time.
 If you want to thoroughly test logrotate&rsquo;s configs this is the flag to use.
 Just remember that logrotate will be rotating logs and deleting old ones